Introduction: Pallet Workbench

 Step 7: Finished

-I’m really happy with how this project working with used pallets turned out, I've never done this before.
+I’m really happy with how this project working with used pallets turned out, as I've never done this before.
 Looking forward to starting on the next thing…whatever that might be.
-I hope this helps and I apologise if it’s quite basic, I didn't decide to do this until the end.
+I hope this helps and I apologise if it’s quite basic, I didn't decide to write this guide until the end.
 Next time I’ll take more photos and notes of the build phase :)